 Saving money is tough, at least in the beginning.
 It seems like many of us always seem to kick ourselves looking back, thinking “I should have saved more” or “I didn’t really need to buy that”.
 It happens to all of us and that’s okay.
 But, if you’re able to overcome the challenge of getting started saving money, the rest is a breeze.
 Find what works for you and learn how to become obsessed with saving money.

-Here’s a quote from one of our users who tried our budget plan spreadsheet to reduce his spending, save more money, and track his goals:
+Here’s a quote from one of our readers who used our guides to reduce his spending, save more money, and track his goals:

 “Wow, I never knew how fast I could accomplish these [savings] goals!
 Saving money is kind of addicting.”

 How to Save Money: Tips on Getting Started